 Unlike solar access laws, solar easements are voluntary.
 If you negotiate a solar easement for your home, it needs to be carried out in writing.
 Solar easements require a detailed description of the dimensions of where the easement will exist (i.e., the space horizontally and vertically above your rooftop), as well as height restrictions on various parts of the neighboring property.
 They also may include terms for the easement’s termination, any compensation being offered in exchange for creating and maintaining the easement, or even fees to be paid if the easement is violated.

+Currently, all but 10 states have policies regarding solar access rights at the state level; Alabama, Arkansas, Connecticut, Michigan, Mississippi, Oklahoma, Pennsylvania, South Carolina, South Dakota, and Wyoming don’t specifically address solar access rights.
 In addition to solar access laws and easements, many states have additional provisions to protect your solar access rights.
-These laws are constantly changing.
+These laws are constantly changing; the Database of State Incentives for Renewables and Efficiency (DSIRE) offers comprehensive information about state and local solar access rights.
 Let’s take a look at examples from two of our biggest states with hot solar markets: California and New York.

 California established the Solar Rights Act in 1978, which limits the ability of HOAs and local governments to prevent the installation of solar panel systems.
 In addition, all property owners in the Golden State enjoy solar easement rights, which they can carry out on a case-by-case basis with their neighbors.
 California also has the Solar Shade Control Act, which prohibits tree branches from shading solar panels (applicable if the tree was planted after the solar energy system was installed).

-New York State, like California, allows property owners to negotiate solar easements.
-In addition, certain towns and cities in New York have zoning rules that allow for solar access protection.
+Like California, New York prohibits HOAs from unreasonably restricting the installation of solar panel systems and allows property owners to negotiate solar easements.
+In addition, some towns and cities in New York have zoning rules that allow for solar access protection.
 For example, some local zoning rules limit the height of certain types of vegetation that might shade solar panels, or limit the height of new buildings altogether.
-These zoning laws vary throughout the state, so they may not exist in every town or city.
-Currently, there are no state-level laws regarding solar rights.
+These zoning laws vary throughout the state.

-If you’re trying to get approval from your HOA board, reinforce the positive benefits of solar homes in the neighborhood: it helps property owners save money, it can increase your property’s value, and it decreases the carbon footprint of the neighborhood.
-The solar industry also helps support your local economy.
+If you’re trying to get approval from your HOA board, reinforce the positive benefits of solar homes in the neighborhood: it helps property owners save money, can increase your property’s value, and decreases the carbon footprint of your neighborhood.
+The solar industry also helps support your local economy!